 AGGST offers the MA degree in both French and English.
-Courses are held yearly over a 10-week period, from May through July.
-Students attend classes for 3 years, then 1 year is dedicated to the thesis.
+Courses are held yearly over a ten-week period, from May through July.
+Students attend classes for three years, then one year is dedicated to producing the thesis project.

 MASTER OF ARTS DEGREE